shamanec/ios-appium-docker/README.md

 2. Execute **./services.sh control** and select option **12) Restore project files** - you will be asked if you want to restore all or a particular file.

 ## Notes
-1. You can find the logs for each device in *logs/container_$deviceName-$deviceUdid* folder - these include container, Appium and WDA logs.
-2. **NB** This project was created with only one iOS device available so there might be unforeseen issues with installing WDA or mounting images on different iOS releases.
+1. **NB** This project was created with only one iOS device available so there might be unforeseen issues with installing WDA or mounting images on different iOS releases/devices.

 ## Thanks